"This course is the real deal, put together with world experts in CPR and dog safety. I love Melanie Monteiro's work! " — Jessica Vogelsang, DVM

 "I used CPR to save Woody's life yesterday!
 It was a freak accident - I came home to find Mia's jaw caught around Woody's collar.
 Mia was frantic, flopping Woody around like a rag doll trying to break free.
 Her mouth was bloody and she couldn't let go.
 By the time I was able to remove the collar, Woody was lifeless.
 His eyes were milky and his gums were blue.
 Needless to say I was in a complete panic, but I remembered our CPR class and was able to calm down to give him rescue breathing and CPR, and he regained consciousness - I couldn't believe it!
 I rushed him to the vet, and he will be ok.
 I already ordered safety collars but until they get here, the dogs will stay in and the collars will stay off.
 Thank you!" — Monika H., Los Angeles, CA

 "Last night my dog began choking on a cherry tomato.
 While my wife tried in vain to dislodge the tomato, I remembered your video about back blows and the Heimlich maneuver.
 We did exactly what you said.
 The Heimlich worked, and the tomato popped out.
 It was a long, terrifying couple of minutes.
-You saved our precious boy's life!
-Thank you!
+You helped save our precious boy's life - thank you!
 We are forever in your debt."— Dale W. Portland, OR

 *This course is not intended to replace veterinary advice.
 Always seek prompt veterinary care in an emergency.
 While every caution was taken to provide safe recommendations based on the standard accepted methods of pet first aid, it is impossible to predict the outcome of their use.
 Melanie Monteiro assumes no liability for any harm arising from the use of these techniques, and students should exercise personal judgement when applying them.
 Woof!